jrgastl/levelup-python-challenges/README.md

 # Level Up: Python - Coding Exercises

-This repository contains a collection of Python coding exercises that are part of the Level Up: Python course in [LinkedIn Learning][url]
+This repository contains a collection of Python coding exercises that are part of the Level Up: Python course in [LinkedIn Learning][url].
 Each script is self-contained and demonstrates a specific concept or programming technique.

 ## Overview and Folder Structure